ParthBibekar/Welearn-bot/README.md

 - [x] Allow multiple courses, list courses
 - [x] Do not repeat downloads (cache past links)
 - [x] List assignments
-- [ ] Deal with image files, which are nested within html pages
+- [x] Deal with image files and other resources, which are nested within a resource page
 - [ ] Allow finer control over resources to download (time range, filetype)
 - [ ] Deal with files updated over time